A Principled Loss Function for Direct Language Model Alignment: Methodology

 We propose a more robust loss function whose structure inherently guides the logits to a stable point.
 Consider the function $f(z) = -z e^{-z}$, which has a unique global maximum at $z=1$.
 We can leverage this property.
 Let $z = c \cdot \text{logits}$, where $c$ is a scaling constant.
 We want the loss to be minimized when $\text{logits} = 1/c$.
 From Equation \ref{eq:optimality}, this implies $c \approx \frac{\beta}{r_w - r_l}$.

-By absorbing the unknown reward difference into the hyperparameter $\beta$, we formulate our Stable Preference Optimization (SPO) loss as:
+By absorbing the unknown reward difference into the hyperparameter $\beta$, we formulate our loss of stable preference optimization (SPO) as follows:

-This loss is minimized when its argument, $\beta \cdot \text{logits}(\pi_\theta)$, equals 1.
+This loss is minimized when its argument, $\beta \cdot \text{logits}(\pi_\theta)$equals 1.
 This provides a clear and stable optimization target: $\text{logits}(\pi_\theta) = 1/\beta$.
 This formulation has several advantages: \begin{enumerate} \item \textbf{Principled Target:} It optimizes towards a finite, stable point consistent with RLHF theory. \item \textbf{Robustness to Over-Optimization:} As $\text{logits}(\pi_\theta) \to \infty$, the loss gracefully decays to zero.
-This prevents the model from being penalized for being "too confident," avoiding unstable gradients for well-distinguished pairs. \item \textbf{Asymmetric Penalty:} The loss function heavily penalizes logits values less than the target $1/\beta$, while applying a vanishing penalty for values greater than the target. \end{enumerate}
+This prevents the model from being penalized for being "too confident," avoiding unstable gradients for well-distinguished pairs. \item \textbf{Asymmetric Penalty:} The loss function heavily penalizes logits values less than the target $1/\beta$, while applying a vanishing penalty for values greater than the target. \item \textbf{Stable Preference Learning:} While it is difficult to precisely estimate the magnitude of $\frac{\pi_\theta(y_w|x)}{\pi_{\text{ref}}(y_w|x)}$, we know that as long as $\frac{\pi_\theta(y_l|x)}{\pi_{\text{ref}}(y_l|x)}$decreases and the difference between the two ratios remains within a certain range, the model will effectively learn human preferences.
+This approach prevents simultaneous sharp declines in the probabilities of both positive and negative examples, and avoids overfitting on positive examples. \end{enumerate}